-I spent three weeks in the Cook Islands as part of a six month backpacking trip across the South Pacific Islands, visiting Rarotonga and Aitutaki.
-This Cook Islands Travel Guide was written based on my experiences, and is meant to help you make the most of this dream destination.
+I spent three weeks in the Cook Islands as part of a six-month backpacking trip across the South Pacific Islands, visiting Rarotonga and Aitutaki.
+This Cook Islands Travel Guide was written based on my experiences and is meant to help you make the most of this dream destination.
 The travel guide is geared towards independent travelers, but any visitor will find it useful.

 Facts & Brief History

-The Cook Islands consist of 15 small islands in the South Pacific Ocean totalling only 240 square kilometers, but scattered across an area roughly the size of Western Europe.
+The Cook Islands consist of 15 small islands in the South Pacific Ocean totaling only 240 square kilometers but scattered across an area roughly the size of Western Europe.
 The northern group of islands are closer to the equator and are hardly visited due to the high cost of airfare.
 The bulk of the roughly 15,000 population resides in the southern group, with over 10,000 living in the main island of Rarotonga.

 Cook Islanders are Polynesian Maori, with the first settlers arriving from French Polynesia sometime between the 6-8th centuries AD.
 This was part of the great Polynesian migration, a journey that started around 1500 BC.
-Pioneers arrived after months at sea, traveling on massive double hulled outrigger canoes (vaka) and navigating using stars and cloud & wave patterns.
+Pioneers arrived after months at sea, traveling on massive double-hulled outrigger canoes (vaka) and navigating using stars and cloud & wave patterns.
 At some point, Cook Islanders set out on a voyage heading way out west, eventually discovering New Zealand.